All Episodes

 How do they age?

-Now we have things, our ages are relatively short lives, I mean they're not like some
+Now, we have things, our ages are relatively short-lived.

-grasshoppers that live for one day, they flap in the air and they have 12 hours of lifespan.
+They flap in the air and they have 12 hours of lifespan.

-But we have trees that are 3,000 years old, 5,000 years old and some people say that bacteria
+But we have trees that are 3,000 years old, 5,000 years old, and some people say that bacteria can last that long and even longer.

-It's possible that they have very, very, very long lifespans and therefore time is relatively meaningless for them.
+It's possible that they have very, very, very long lifespans, and therefore time is relatively meaningless for them.

-I don't think that that's the case, but I do think that time is on their side, and so we might still have a long wait before there's any kind of serious sense that something is in this society.
+I don't think that that's the case, but I do think that time is on their side, and so we might still have a long wait before there's any kind of serious sense that something amiss in this society.

 But once again, this is speculative.